aweymo-ui/zotero_intro/content/2_starting.md

 First, this will add a web page item to your collection, scraping any available title, author, Abstract, URL, accessed date, language and rights information that is available on the page.
 Second, a “child” item will be added below this “parent” as a “snapshot.”
 This item contains the web page’s HTML content and associated images, CSS and any scripts necessary to run the page.
 If you open the snapshot directly from the Zotero, you will notice in this image that the URL in the browser is actually just my local Zotero storage drive.

-{% include gallery-figure.html img="zot_03.gif" alt="Saving a web site page using Zotero Connector and demonstrating the Snapshot function which preserves and recreates web pages locally.
-Note the URL is actually the Zotero storage folder!" caption="Demonstration saving a web site page using Zotero Connector and demonstrating the Snapshot function which preserves and recreates web pages locally" width="100%" %}
+{% include gallery-figure.html img="zot_03.gif" alt="Demonstration saving a web site page using Zotero Connector and demonstrating the Snapshot function which preserves and recreates web pages locally.
+Note the URL is actually the Zotero storage folder!" caption="Saving a web site page using Zotero Connector and demonstrating the Snapshot function which preserves and recreates web pages locally" width="100%" %}

 This means that I can access this content without an internet connection and it will remain accessible even if the original web page has been modified or deleted in the future.
 Having this feature automated is an incredibly helpful backup for your research findings as links eventually rot or pages that were once discoverable are buried by Search Engine Optimization that favors commercial rather than scholarly results.